metislab/metislab.github.io/content/en/publication/融合图像局部能量和梯度的水平集分割方法/index.md

 ---
-title: '融合图像局部能量和梯度的水平集分割方法'
+title: 'Level set segmentation method by fusing image local energy and gradient'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - 包立君
+  - BAO lijun
   - LIU-Wanyu
-  - 浦昭邦
+  - PU Zhaobang

 # Author notes (optional)